chewlabSB2/LAMPgRNAtor/README.md

 python setup.py build_ext install
 ```

-(Advised to Use Anaconda as dependencies might clash with other software):
+Advised to use an environment as dependencies might clash with other software:

 Installation via Anaconda
 ```bash